for State & National Volunteers

 As with most remote locations, cell phone service is spotty.
 Appalachian Wireless and Verizon customers will have much better service than others, but it will still be hit and miss in more isolated areas (like mountain hollows).

 HDA is not affiliated with any church or religion.
 Even though our volunteers are graciously housed by a local Presbyterian church, we are not a Presbyterian organization or Christian organization.
-We are open to all people and all faiths, and our commitment to helping others, showing kindness, serving those who need it most, and treating others the way we’d like to be treated are ideas found in most, if not all, religions.
-What does it mean to be a good human being? – that’s the question we ask.
+We are open to all people and all faiths, and our commitment to helping others, showing kindness, serving those in need, and treating others the way we’d like to be treated are ideas found in most, if not all, religions.
+What can we do to improve the quality of life for others?- that’s the question we ask.
 The work we do is built on that sort of philosophy, which is accepting of all people, is dedicated to serving them, and is welcoming to all who wish to serve alongside us.